DEMCON/libstored/_sources/doc/cpp_debugger.rst.txt

    3b4/b/i8
    201/b/b

-See stored::Type for the type byte.
+See :cpp:class:`stored::Type` for the type byte.
 The type byte is always two hex characters.
-The number of characters of the length of the object depends on the value;
-leading zeros may be removed.
+The number of characters of the length of the object depends on the value; leading zeros may be removed.

 Alias
 `````